 Despite the continuing links suggested to the Zodiac crimes, this murder falls short on a number of issues, namely, the Zodiac attacks tended to be committed in isolated retreats with limited possibility of capture, such as Lake Herman Road, Blue Rock Springs Park and Lake Berryessa.
-The only confirmed deviation to this was the taxicab murder of Paul Stine in Presidio Heights.
+The only confirmed deviation to this was the taxicab murder of Paul Stine in Presidio Heights on October 11th 1969.
 Betsy Aardsma was killed in the daytime hours at approximately 4:45 pm in extremely high risk surroundings.
 Although the Zodiac Killer would often claim to be responsible for more killings than could be accounted for, no reference to this crime was evident in any of his subsequent correspondence.